adaptiverecognition/carmen-worker-cdk/README.md

 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template
   * Save it using `npx cdk synth > stack.yaml`

+## Parameters

+- `ApiKey`: the API key to use to call the License Service (recognition will still happen locally)
+- `InstanceType`: the EC2 instance type to use when creating VMs
+- `VehicleRegions`: the regions to load ANPR engines for
+- `InitDefaultEngines`: whether to initialize default engines
+- `TransportTypes`: the code types to load OCR engines for